-- After all scoring anomalies were resolved and the Phase 2 review process was completed for the most highly ranked Applicants, the Panel's recommended Allocation amount for each application was forwarded to the Selecting Official. - The Selecting Official made Allocation determinations totaling the \$3.5 billion in allocation authority made available for the NMTC Program under the CY 2018 NOAA.
-Allocation determinations were made in descending final rank score order until available Allocation authority was exhausted. - Generally, Applicants that do not receive an Allocation and who scored highly enough to be considered by the Panel, include those found to be ineligible as well as those deemed to have exhibited significant deficiencies.
-For example, an Applicant may have a track record that did not support an additional allocation, insufficient management capacity, failed to use prior NMTC allocation(s) in a manner that is generally consistent with the business strategy set forth in the allocation application(s) related to such prior allocation(s); and application responses that were contrary to the guidance provided in the Allocation Application materials, including the Application Q&A document. - In the event that the Selecting Official's decision reversed or varied considerably from the Panel's recommended Allocation amount, the Reviewing Official reviewed the application file and made the Allocation determination.
+- After all scoring anomalies were resolved and the Phase 2 review process was completed for the most highly ranked Applicants, the Panel's recommended allocation amount for each application was forwarded to the Selecting Official. - The Selecting Official made allocation determinations totaling the \$5 billion in allocation authority made available for the NMTC Program under the CY 2020 NOAA.
+Allocation determinations were made in descending final rank score order until available allocation authority was exhausted. - Generally, Applicants that did not receive an allocation and who scored highly enough to be considered by the Panel, include those found to be ineligible as well as those deemed to have exhibited significant deficiencies.
+For example, an Applicant may have misrepresented the Applicant's (or Controlling Entity's) track record of direct loans and/or equity investments, had a track record that did not support an allocation, demonstrated insufficient management capacity, failed to use prior NMTC allocation(s) in a manner that is generally consistent with the business strategy set forth in the Allocation Application(s) related to such prior allocation(s); or provided application responses that were contrary to the guidance provided in the Allocation Application materials, including the Application FAQ document. - In the event that the Selecting Official's decision reversed or varied considerably from the Panel's recommended allocation amount, the Reviewing Official reviewed the application file and made the allocation determination.